roblav96/ios-runtime-docs/native-libs/CocoaPods.md

 pod 'AFNetworking'
 ```

 After you install the pods with the `use_frameworks!` enabled, the pods will be packed in dynamic frameworks.
 The upside is that each pod will have its `module.modulemap` declared so you would be good to go with no extra manual setup.
-The downside is these dynamic frameworks are supported in iOS 8+.
+The downside is these dynamic frameworks are supported in iOS 8+ and your app must target the iOS 8 SDK to be able to use them.

 #### Module Maps
 The Google Maps SDK had a nicely done module map placed in `Pods/GoogleMaps/Frameworks/GoogleMaps.framework/Modules/module.modulemap`.
 The module map is available in this location even if you have not set `use_frameworks!` in the Podfile.
 However, for some CocoaPods, you need to provide module maps by hand.